MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/ns-ntddk-_pci_express_root_control_register.md

 ### -field DUMMYSTRUCTNAME.CorrectableSerrEnable

+A single bit that indicates that a system error should be generated if a correctable error is reported by any of the devices in the hierarchy that are associated with this root port or by the root port itself.

 ### -field DUMMYSTRUCTNAME.NonFatalSerrEnable

+A single bit that indicates that a system error should be generated if a non-fatal error is reported by any of the devices in the hierarchy that are associated with this root port or by the root port itself.

 ### -field DUMMYSTRUCTNAME.FatalSerrEnable

+A single bit that indicates that a system error should be generated if a non-fatal error is reported by any of the devices in the hierarchy that are associated with this root port or by the root port itself.

 ### -field DUMMYSTRUCTNAME.PMEInterruptEnable

+A single bit that indicates that interrupts are enabled for power management events.

 ### -field DUMMYSTRUCTNAME.CRSSoftwareVisibilityEnable

+A single bit that indicates that the root port is enabled to return configuration request retry status (CRS) completion status to software.

 ### -field DUMMYSTRUCTNAME.Rsvd

+Reserved.

-#### - AsUSHORT
+### -field AsUSHORT

 A USHORT representation of the contents of the PCI_EXPRESS_ROOT_CONTROL_REGISTER structure.

-#### - CorrectableSerrEnable

-A single bit that indicates that a system error should be generated if a correctable error is reported by any of the devices in the hierarchy that are associated with this root port or by the root port itself.

-#### - NonFatalSerrEnable

-A single bit that indicates that a system error should be generated if a non-fatal error is reported by any of the devices in the hierarchy that are associated with this root port or by the root port itself.

-#### - FatalSerrEnable

-A single bit that indicates that a system error should be generated if a non-fatal error is reported by any of the devices in the hierarchy that are associated with this root port or by the root port itself.

-#### - PMEInterruptEnable

-A single bit that indicates that interrupts are enabled for power management events.

-#### - CRSSoftwareVisibilityEnable

-A single bit that indicates that the root port is enabled to return configuration request retry status (CRS) completion status to software.

-#### - Rsvd

-Reserved.

 ## -remarks